Mark Consuelos

-Mark Andrew Consuelos (/kənˈswɛloʊs/; born March 30, 1971) is an American actor.
-He is best known for his portrayal of Mateo Santos on the ABC soap opera All My Children (1995–2001; 2010) and as Hiram Lodge on The CW drama Riverdale (2017–2021).
+Mark Andrew Consuelos (/kənˈswɛloʊs/; born March 30, 1971) is an American actor and talk show host.
+He rose to prominence as a television actor on the ABC soap opera All My Children for his portrayal of Mateo Santos (1995–2002, 2010), and subsequently as Hiram Lodge on The CW drama Riverdale (2017–2023).
+Consuelos currently co-hosts the daytime talk show Live with Kelly and Mark with his wife Kelly Ripa.